All Episodes

 For instance, I took a look at them.

-Now, the Washington Post fact checker says President Trump has made 7,546 false statements over 700 days.
+Now, the Washington Post fact-checker says, President Trump has made 7,546 false statements over 700 days.

 Well, now, if you look into that, you got the most biased guys evaluating this.

-So uh most of them are not lies.
+So most of them are not lies.

 And here's another thing they did, and this is preposterous.

-Uh, if the president said in one of the rallies or one of the speeches, this is the best economy in history, that's counted as a lie.
+If the president said in one of the rallies or one of the speeches, this is the best economy in history, that's counted as a lie.

 So they're counting that as 240 lies.